 system implies something more for human dental-care?
 Does it

-mean considering more in treating and maintaining the teeth and
+mean considering more in treating and maintaining the teeth &

 occlusion for long term dental-health, dental-function and dental-

-Important for moving the lower-jaw are 4 muscles.
+Four muscles are important for moving the lower-jaw.
 The Masseter & Temporalis

-muscles connect the skull with the outer bone of the lower-jaw.
+muscles connect the skull with the outer side of the lower-jaw.
 The Masseter

 muscles combined are one of the strongest muscles in the whole body.
 The

-Lateral Pterygoids & Medial Pterygoids connect the skull with the inner bone of
+Lateral Pterygoids & Medial Pterygoids connect the skull with the inner side of

 the lower-jaw (see pictures below).
 These 4 sets of muscles offer their own unique